xgraceyan/cuda/README.md

 The file is in a .PSD format, but you can use online photo editing websites like https://www.photopea.com to open the file and edit it.
 Feel free to contribute to this!
 I started this project when I was learning HTML.
 Please be self-respecting human beings when editing.

+PLEASE READ CONTRIBUTING.md if you plan on contributing to this project.

 # Final Words

 Thanks.
 That is all.